sixlessz/sixlessz/README.md

 ### About Me

-Hi, my name is Henri, I'm a back-end developer, and I currently work on projects using JavaScript.
+Hi, my name is Henri, I'm a front developer, and I currently work on projects using JavaScript.
 I've been a dev since the end of 2021, always striving to learn more.
 I'm the owner of a Discord bot called Star Gaby, and I enjoy listening to music. =)

 ---